ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ## os_thread_priority {#setting-os_thread_priority}

 Sets the priority ([nice](https://en.wikipedia.org/wiki/Nice_(Unix))) for threads that execute queries.
-OS scheduler considers this priority when choosing the next thread to run on each available CPU core.
+The OS scheduler considers this priority when choosing the next thread to run on each available CPU core.

 !!! warning "Warning"
     To use this setting, you need to set the `CAP_SYS_NICE` capability.
 The `clickhouse-server` package sets it up during installation.
-Some virtual environments don't allow to set the `CAP_SYS_NICE` capability.
-In this case `clickhouse-server` shows a message about it at the start.
+Some virtual environments don't allow you to set the `CAP_SYS_NICE` capability.
+In this case, `clickhouse-server` shows a message about it at the start.

 Possible values:

-You can set values in the `[-20, 19]` range.
+- You can set values in the range `[-20, 19]`.

-The lower value means a higher priority.
-Threads with low values of `nice` priority are executed more frequently than threads with high values.
-High values are preferable for long running non-interactive queries because it allows them to quickly give up resources in favour of short interactive queries when they arrive.
+Lower values mean higher priority.
+Threads with low `nice` priority values are executed more frequently than threads with high values.
+High values are preferable for long running non-interactive queries because it allows them to quickly give up resources in favor of short interactive queries when they arrive.

 Default value: 0.